 move here.
 Literally over a DOZEN

-GM's have given this move an
+GM's have given

 exclamation mark.
 (Many strong